thanhtan1105/azure-dp-900-source/README.md

 Azure Fundamentals can be used to prepare for other Azure role-based or specialty certifications, but it is not a prerequisite for any of them.

+Good luck to you.
+Feel free to be share